-Maireener Shell Necklaces Tasmanian Indigenous People Australia
+Maireener Shell Necklace Tasmanian Indigenous People Australia 19th C

 |Collection No.||Tasmania Shell Necklaces|

-These five strands are from the Victorian period in the mid to late 19th Century , they were very popular as souvenir memories from Tasmania and Australia in general.
+Dating from the Victorian period in the mid to late 19th Century , they were very popular as souvenir memories from Tasmania and Australia in general.
 These are strung on strong cotton thread & are still in very good original condition.
 Some of the colours like purple were dyed but the translucent shells are natural.

 The National Museum of Australia states